Required Courses

 Winter Term

-EDU 595 Contemporary Approaches to Understanding and Addressing Reading and Writing Difficulties ★3
+EDU 595 Contemporary Approaches to Understanding and Addressing Reading Difficulties ★3

 This course focuses on ways to identify the strengths and needs of learners with reading or writing difficulties, and the selection and adaptation of teaching activities and resources to meet their needs.
 Contemporary issues and controversies in remedial reading and writing education will be considered, including the different ways in which reading and writing difficulties are explained and addressed in contemporary research and popular remedial programs and various teaching practices.